Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests | Politics

 Ruling party in ex-Soviet Georgia leads in parliament vote, opposition protests

 Georgia's ruling Georgian Dream party leads in a parliamentary election in the former Soviet republic on Saturday, preliminary results showed, but the opposition rejected the results and said it planned to protest.
-With almost 44% of the votes in, data from the Central Election Commission's (CEC) gave the ruling Georgian Dream party 50.58% of the vote and the largest opposition party United National Movement (UNM) 24.92%.
+With almost 83% of the votes in, data from the Central Election Commission (CEC) gave the ruling Georgian Dream party 48.29% of the vote and the largest opposition party United National Movement (UNM) 26.54%.

 According to preliminary results, several other opposition parties managed to clear the 1% threshold for membership in parliament.
 The opposition said preliminary results did not correspond with reality.

 "We won't accept this result and call on people to come to Rustaveli avenue (in the capital Tbilisi) at 4 p.m."
-(0200 GMT) on Sunday, Nika Melia, one of the UNM leaders, told reporters after consultations with other opposition leaders.
-International observers planned to hold a news conference on an hour before the planned protest.
+(1200 GMT) on Sunday, Nika Melia, one of the UNM leaders, told reporters after consultations with other opposition leaders.
+International observers plan to hold a news conference an hour before the protest.

-Police units were placed in the area around the election commission's building.
-The ruling party declared victory soon after polls closed across the South Caucasus country after four exit polls put it in first place in a tight race.

-It was not clear whether the governing party - founded by Georgia's richest man, Bidzina Ivanishvili - would secure the votes needed to form a single-party government.
-The opposition claimed it received enough votes in total to form a coalition.
+The ruling party - founded by Georgia's richest man, Bidzina Ivanishvili - said it had received enough votes to form a single-party government in the South Caucasus country.
+"There is no doubt that we've won ... and we will be able to form a government," Irakli Kobakhidze, the party's executive secretary, told reporters.

+Kobakhidze said Georgian Dream candidates won a majority of the 30 individual races, although in some cases a second round would be needed as no candidate received more than 50% of the vote.
+Candidates elected in individual races will fill 30 seats in 150-seat parliament, with party lists used for the remaining 120 seats.
+An alliance of more than 30 opposition parties, led by the UNM, the largest and strongest opposition force, announced on Friday that they would not go into coalition with the ruling party after the election.

+The opposition accused the ruling party and its supporters of vote-buying and making threats against voters and local observers as well as violations during vote-counting process.
+Georgian Dream leaders denied the accusations and acknowledged only some technical irregularities in voting.

 - READ MORE ON: